Valuation Methods: A Guide

 Types Of Valuation Methods

 Three main types of valuation methods are commonly used for establishing the economic value of businesses: market, cost, and income; each method has advantages and drawbacks.
 In the following sections, we’ll explain each of these valuation methods and the situations to which each is suited.
+We will also look at examples in the power industry to demonstrate how each method could be used in valuing a specific type of business asset.

 Market Valuation Methods